imballinst/react-bs-datatable/README.md

 ## Example usage

 ```
+import moment from 'moment'; // Example for onSort prop
 import React from 'react'; // Import React
 import { render } from 'react-dom'; // Import render method
 import Datatable from 'react-bs-datatable'; // Import this package